Last Updated on April 20, 2022 by solaralliance

 Once mounted, professionals complete the panels’ wiring.
 They place an electrical component, such as a battery or an inverter, into your home to store the energy the panels absorb.

-Here’s some good news to alleviate homeowners’ concerns about solar panels and roof damage — solar panels can actually protect your roof.
+Yes, solar panels can protect your roof, which can alleviate homeowners’ concerns about solar panels and roof damage.
 As the panels cover your roof and do not lay directly on it, this allows the panels to protect your roof in a variety of ways.

 Solar Panels Provide Protection From Weather